dynasty-29/python-p3-v2-mapping-python-class-to-db/README.md

 ## Learning Goals

-- Persist the attributes of a Python object as a row in a database table.
+- Persist the attributes of a Python object as a row in a database table..

 ---